rodpcastro/rodpcastro.github.io/content/posts/4_python_numba_f2py/index.md

 In the code above, the first `incoef` is the Python module created by F2PY.
 The second `incoef` is the Fortran module wrapped by F2PY.
 The inclusion of the Fortran subroutine inside a Fortran module allows the addition of auxilary functions that can be kept private from the Python environment.

 ## Results
-In the [previous post][2d_incoef], analytical integration and the 4-point Gauss-Legendre quadrature were compared in terms of performance.
-Here they are reevaluated separately, each improved by the two methods aforementioned, and now the focus is on how much the two original procedures are improved by Numba and Fortran (F2PY).
-The following plot displays the computation time taken to calculate the influence coefficients $\mathbb{G}$ and $\mathbb{Q}$ for several field points layed around a boundary element, the same conditions presented in the [previous post][2d_incoef].
+The [previous post][2d_incoef] compared analytical integration and the 4-point Gauss-Legendre quadrature.
+Here, each method is independently reassessed, enhanced by the previously mentioned Numba and F2PY techniques, with focus on their performance improvements.
+The following plot shows the computation time for calculating the influence coefficients $\mathbb{G}$ and $\mathbb{Q}$ for several field points layed around a boundary element, the same conditions presented in the previous post.

 {{< figure src="computation_time.svg" alt="Computation time" align="center">}}

-On average, both Numba and Fortran perform similary, taking half the time of the original procedures.
+On average, methods improved by Numba and Fortran perform similary, taking <ins>half the time of the original procedures</ins>.

 ## Conclusion
+The results indicate that both Numba and Fortran significantly enhance a Python routine performance.
+Numba's ease of use encourages its further application, though it's best suited for numerically oriented code using basic Python elements and NumPy, with limitations on other Python constructs.
+Conversely, Fortran offers greater flexibility in optimizing Python code, but the F2PY wrapper imposes constraints, requiring Fortran modules and procedures to follow a strict format distinct from traditional Fortran development.

 ## References
-1.
+1. Siu Kwan Lam, Antoine Pitrou, and Stanley Seibert.
+2015.
+Numba: a LLVM-based Python JIT compiler.
+In Proceedings of the Second Workshop on the LLVM Compiler Infrastructure in HPC (LLVM '15).
+Association for Computing Machinery, New York, NY, USA, Article 7, 1–6. https://doi.org/10.1145/2833157.2833162
 2. NumPy Developers.
 2024.
 F2PY.
-Distributed as part of NumPy. https://numpy.org/doc/stable/f2py/index.html.
-(2025).
+Distributed as part of NumPy. https://numpy.org/doc/stable/f2py/

 ## Appendices
 * {{< post_files_view >}}